Set-based Neural Network Encoding Without Weight Tying: Related Work

-\textbf{Neural Network Performance Prediction From Weights:} Predicting the performance of neural networks given access only to the trained parameters is a relatively new topic of research introduced by \citet{statnn}.
+\textbf{Neural Network Property Prediction From Weights:} Predicting the properties of neural networks given access only to the trained parameters is a relatively new topic of research introduced by \citet{statnn}.
 In \citet{statnn}, two methods are proposed for predicting the generalization performance of neural networks: the first involves flattening the weights of the network into a single vector, processing it using multiple layers of MLPs to obtain an encoding vector which is then used to predict the performance.
 The second involves computing the statistics of each layer in the network, such as mean, variance, quantiles etc., concatenating them into a single vector that is then used for predicting the performance of the network.
-The most recent approach that we are aware of, \citet{nnf}, proposes a neural network weight encoder that is invariant or equivariant, depending on the application, to an appropriately applied permutation group to the hidden layers of MLPs.
+The most recent approach that we are aware of, \citet{dws} and \citet{nnf, nft}, proposes a neural network weight encoder that is invariant or equivariant, depending on the application, to an appropriately applied permutation group to the hidden layers of MLPs.
 Two variants of their model is provided: one which operates only on the hidden layers, and conforms strictly to the theory of permuting MLP hidden neurons~\citep{mlpalgebra}, and a relaxation that assumes that the neurons of both the input and output layers of MLPs are permutable.
-Additionally, extensions are provided for convolutional layers.
-Our approach, SNE, is directly comparable to these methods for the neural network performance prediction task.
-However, unlike the methods of \citet{statnn} and \citet{nnf} which operate only on neural networks of fixed architecture, and consequently fixed number of parameters, SNE is capable of encoding networks of arbitrary architecture.
+Additionally, extensions are provided for convolutional layers. \citet{neuralgraph} and \citet{metagraph} represent weights using graph neural networks.
+Our approach, SNE, is directly comparable to these methods on the neural network property prediction task.
+However, unlike the methods of \citet{statnn}, \citet{dws} and \citet{nnf} which operate only on neural networks of fixed architecture, and consequently fixed number of encodable parameters, SNE is capable of encoding networks of arbitrary architecture.
 Moreover, SNE utilizes the hierarchical computation structure of neural networks by encoding, iteratively or in parallel, from the input to the output layers.
-Furthermore, we go further than the experimental evaluation in \citet{statnn} and \citet{nnf} by introducing two new tasks: cross-dataset and cross-architecture neural network performance prediction. \citet{statnn} and \citet{nnf} can only be benchmarked on the cross-dataset task where all networks in the modelzoos are of the same architecture.
+Additionally, we go further than the experimental evaluation in \citet{statnn}, \citet{dws} and \citet{nnf,nft} by introducing two new tasks: cross-dataset and cross-architecture neural network property prediction. \citet{statnn}, \citet{dws} and \citet{nnf,nft} can only be benchmarked on the cross-dataset task where all networks in the model zoos are of the same architecture.
 Their restriction to a single fixed architecture makes cross-architecture evaluation impossible.
-Our method, SNE, on the other hand can be used for both tasks.
+Our method SNE, and those of \citet{neuralgraph,metagraph}, on the other hand can be used for both tasks.